Dovahjud95/Dovahjud95/README.md

 - Hi, I’m @Dovahjud95, A person who programs
 - I’m interested in HTML Programming, AI stuff and more.
 - I’m currently learning Web Design
-- I'm not thinking about collaberating on anything as of now.
+- I'm not thinking about collaborating on anything as of now.
 - you can contact me via just shooting an email to jadez0969@protonmail.com

 <!---